agodil/index-calculation-project/README.md

 # inflation-calculator-project

-Java application to calculate inflation across a set of items.
+Java 10 application to calculate inflation across a set of items.
-JavaFX library in Java 10 is used for UI.
+JavaFX library is used for UI.
-Repository contains source code.